NoneShell/IDAComments/README.md

 <b>Any user comments added prior to the installation of the plugin will not be captured.</b>

-The plugin is written in Python 3, and it's suitable for IDA 7.x versions that use Python 3.
-For IDA 8.x, please test it yourself.
+The plugin is written in Python 3, and it's suitable for IDA 7.x and IDA 8.x versions that use Python 3.
+For IDA 9.x, please test it yourself.

 ## Installation